enewton3/launch-counter/README.md

  Use this section to document what changes were made and the reasoning behind those changes.

  - Maybe add agency and other details instead of long details.
 Paragraph long details don't look great.
 Single or double line ones do.
+ - 11/16/2020: Added APOD as background image of main section

  ## Important Inclusion
  ![space](/assets/spacecore.jpeg "spacecore")